themegrill/envince/readme.txt

 == Copyright and License ==

 The following resources are included/used for making the theme package.
+* Images on screenshot is from https://pxhere.com/ link.
+License under Creative Commons Zero (CC0)

 * [Hybrid Base Theme](https://github.com/justintadlock/hybrid-base) by Justin Tadlock - Licensed under the [GPL, version 2 or later](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html)